 Emerging technologies in Fleet management involve using technological tools to monitor and control fleets in charge of cargo transportation.
 Thanks to GPS vehicle trackers, fleet managers can keep track of a vehicle and identify specific drivers on all routes.

 For fleet owners with various vehicles and machines, having a standard, versatile solution is essential.
-With this solution, owners and fleet managers can see different factors about a vehicle, including incidents, the start and end of trips, refueling, and more.
+With this solution, owners and Fleet Logging can see different factors about a vehicle, including incidents, the start and end of trips, refueling, and more.

 When these systems are integrated with third-party business management systems, fleet managers can identify engine errors before severe breakdowns happen, control deliveries, and more.

 Below are emerging technologies in fleet management:

 1. ELD compliance system